 - Do you work well in a team-oriented and/or independent work environment?

-Upon first glance, these questions may not seem relatable to your future or present position, but if you look at your current job responsibilities, you’ll find you have many transferable work skills and are able to use them in your new career of choice.
+Upon first glance, these questions may not seem relatable to your future or present position.
+Still, if you look at your current job responsibilities, you’ll find you have many transferable work skills and can use them in your new career of choice.

 If you are enthusiastic about a certain profession, energized at the prospect of a career change, wish to give back to your community, have a passion for a field of interest, and are set on making your mark on a new exciting venture, then you are ready to get started on your career change!

 Need help switching career paths?
 Reach out to Candace for assistance!